-After the wedding ceremony in which you say your "I do's", the wedding reception happens, usually at a different reception venue.
-It's a social gathering where everyone congratulates you as newlyweds.
+Usually after the wedding ceremony when you say your "I do's" comes the wedding reception.
+It's a big party where everyone congratulates you on being newlyweds.

 Guests mingle, eat, drink cocktails, and dance to the upbeat reception music.
 The food can range from a snack buffet to a complete sit-down meal.
 As a couple, you also perform your first dance together in front of the entire audience.